Advanced-computer-lab-2024/Very-good/README.md

 ## Build Status

-This project is currently under development and is not suitable for production use, it is howwever built successfully
+This project is currently under development and is not suitable for production use, it is however built successfully

 ### Current Issues:
 - **Navigation Challenges**: